thomas-haslwanter/statsintro/rst/statsPreface.rst

 - Connor Johnson wrote a very nice blog explaining the results of statsmodels OLS command, which formed the basis of a large part of the section on *Statistical Models*

+- To demonstrate Bayesian statistics and MCMC-models, I took the example of the Challenger disaster from the excellent open source e-book Probabilistic-Programming-and-Bayesian-Methods-for-Hackers by Cam Davidson Pilon.

 .. |ipynb| image:: ../Images/IPython.jpg
     :scale: 50 %